How Videos Goes Viral: the role of audience networks

-In this blog post, our Chief Innovation Officer and VP Product Francesco D’Orazio using social network analysis looks at how the audience composition and structure influence the way video spreads.
+In this blog post, our Chief Innovation Officer and VP Product Francesco D'Orazio looks, using social network analysis, at how the audience composition and audience structure influence the way a video spreads and goes viral.

 What makes a viral video spread in one or other of these ways?
 Most studies on the subject focus on virality as a feature of the content.
 But what if virality is (also) a feature of the audience?
 Can the demographics and the structure of the audience for a video explain how it goes viral?